toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

 Model groups
 ------------

-Models are grouped into multiple model levels per detector type according to which object of the :py:class:`~pyxel.detectors.Detector` object is used or modified by the models.
-These levels correspond roughly to the detector fundamental functions.
+Models are grouped into multiple model groups per detector type according to which object of the :py:class:`~pyxel.detectors.Detector` object is used or modified by the models.
+These groups correspond roughly to the detector fundamental functions.

-Models in Pyxel makes changes and storing there data in data structure classes (:py:class:`~pyxel.data_structure.Photon`, :py:class:`~pyxel.data_structure.Charge`, :py:class:`~pyxel.data_structure.Pixel`, :py:class:`~pyxel.data_structure.Signal` or :py:class:`~pyxel.data_structure.Image` class).
+Models in Pyxel makes changes and storing the data in data bucktes (:py:class:`~pyxel.data_structure.Photon`, :py:class:`~pyxel.data_structure.Charge`, :py:class:`~pyxel.data_structure.Phase`, :py:class:`~pyxel.data_structure.Pixel`, :py:class:`~pyxel.data_structure.Signal` or :py:class:`~pyxel.data_structure.Image`,
+:py:class:`~pyxel.data_structure.Data` class).
 For details, see the :ref:`Data Structure <data_structure>` page.

 Models could also modify any detector attributes (like Quantum Efficiency,